-Candidates must be 18 years of age or above and under 39 years of age on 12th June 2024.
+Candidates must be 18 years of age or above and under 39 years of age on the closing date of the competition.

 Please note that the upper age limit may be the subject of review in advance of future Competitions.